HilFerr/Projects/README.md

 #### Description

-Simples calculator, made with C++, that can only calculate with 2 number.
+Simple calculator, made with C++, that can only calculate with 2 number.
 It can add, subtract, multiply, divide and elevate to the of another number.

-#### Installation
+#### Code

-Follow the steps to install and run this program.

-1. Download the files [here](C++/Exercises/SimpleCalculator.cpp) by clicking the download button on the top right corner of the screen.
+1. Download the file [here](C++/Exercises/SimpleCalculator.cpp) if you want to see the code;
-2. Upload them to your favorite IDE: File > Open > Calculator.cpp;
+2. Upload them to your favorite IDE: File > Open > SimpleCalculator.cpp;
-3. Execute the file and play.
+3. Execute the file.

+#### .exe file

+1. Download the file [here](IPHERE) if you just want to execute the program;
+2. Execute the file.

-#### Gameplay
+#### Execution

 ##### Version 1.0

-How the game should run:
+How the program should run:

 1. Ask the user what operation they want to do;
 2. Ask what is the first number;